27 Jul 2020

 How about the issues around black justice and equality?

-First, I can say this from my own personal perspective of being a leader, and a leader of color, the first job is to create an environment that’s safe for people to speak out and share their experiences.
+First, I can say this from my own personal perspective of being a leader, and a leader of colour, the first job is to create an environment that’s safe for people to speak out and share their experiences.
 There is no substitute for communication.

 It’s not just about talking about your intentions as a leader.